TITLE XXXIV

 Section 365:2

-Thereupon the commission shall cause a copy of said complaint to be forwarded to the public utility complained of, which may be accompanied by an order, requiring that the matters complained of be satisfied, or that the charges be answered in writing within a time to be specified by the commission.
+365:2 Order. – Thereupon the department of energy shall cause a copy of said complaint to be forwarded to the public utility complained of, which may be accompanied by an order, requiring that the matters complained of be satisfied, or that the charges be answered in writing within a time to be specified by the department.

 Section 365:3

-If the public utility complained of shall make reparation for any injury alleged and shall cease to commit or to permit the violation of law, franchise, or order charged in the complaint, and shall notify the commission of that fact before the time allowed for answer, the commission shall not be required to take any further action upon the charges.
+365:3 Reparation. – If the public utility complained of shall make reparation for any injury alleged and shall cease to commit or to permit the violation of law, franchise, or order charged in the complaint, and shall notify the department of energy of that fact before the time allowed for answer, the department shall not be required to take any further action upon the charges.

 Section 365:4